Graduate Assistant Cost Share (GACS)

 - To be eligible for GACS summer support, proposals must also include full-time academic-year support for students so that students receive continuous support from the project using a combination of sponsor, university and/or, GACS funds.

 - GACS cost-share summer support will be for a maximum of two students per project year.
-No incremental increases for multiple year budgets will be included.
+Incremental increases for multiple year budgets will not be included.

 Support for large or strategic proposals